Poshi/dezc-project/README.md

     schema: "{{ env_var('DBT_SCHEMA', 'dezc_project_dataset') }}"
 ```
 to your names for `database` and `schema`.
+The database is the name of your project.
+It can be found in your GCP credentials file.
+And the schema is constructed as:
+`dezc_dataset_${project//-/_}`
+That is: "dezc_dataset_" followed by the name of the project where all dashes (-)
+have been substituted by underscores (_).

 Once done, run `dbt build`.

 The last step is to create the visualization.